Fraud BlacklistsHow to Use Blacklists Effectively to Stop Fraud Without Causing a Surge in False Declines

 The main problem with blacklists is the way they’re built.
 Blocking certain accounts based on orders that were declined due to fraud sounds logical, but the strategy is problematic in many ways:

 Without the most current and accurate information on your customer blacklist, legitimate transactions can easily be flagged as fraud.
 Good buyers will get falsely declined and added to the list for future rejection.
-This is a serious concern; merchant losses caused by false declines are nearly 70 times higher than those resulting from actual fraud attacks.
+This is a serious concern: recent data shows that 60-65% of declined transactions are from legitimate customers, not fraudsters.
+Studies also indicate that more than a third of falsely declined customers will never return to the merchant, representing permanent revenue loss.

 One false decline is bad enough, but keep in mind you’re also talking about blacklisting future sales based on legitimate orders that were simply mislabeled.
 The problem feeds on itself, and soon your chargeback abuse database is costing you more than it’s saving.